-Researchers are trying to remain hopeful and exicted about the future creation of a large genomic dataset that can be used to examine the underlying causes of disease and develop treatments that target genetic mutations.
-However, the future of medical research under the Trump administration hangs in the balance.
+Researchers remain hopeful and exicted about the future creation of a large genomic dataset that can be used to examine the underlying causes of disease and develop treatments that target genetic mutations.
+However, the future of medical research is always at risk of political shifts, too.

 How Should I Approach This Task?

 If you notice resistance, emphasize the purpose is to create a tool to enable better health over generations.
 Respect everyone's privacy.
 Don't fill in unknown data with a guess.
-Ensure that the data is secure and protected if put online.
-The U.S. Surgeon General's 'My Family Health Portrait' is a secure, private, internet-based tool that may make it easier for you to record and share your family's health history.
+Ensure that the data is secure, encrypted and protected if put online.

 Finished: It's In the Genes - Record Your Family Health History

 Research in the area of Parkinson's disease is expanding, but a disease-modifying drug to alter the course of the disease has yet to be found.
 Here, review updates on clinical...

 Society tends to treat menopause as a disease; something to be avoided at all costs.
 But menopause can be positive.
 No more monthly mood swings, period accidents, or pregnancy worries.
 Self-confidence and self-knowledge...

 - National Institute on Aging (NIH).
 Obtaining an Older Patient's Medical History Accessed Jan.
 5, 2021 at https://www.nia.nih.gov/health/obtaining-older-patients-medical-history